 Since your cory catfish need a balanced diet, it is important to offer them live and freeze-dried worms or cyclops.
 The foods are a good source of protein for any fish that accepts a meaty diet.

 Howbeit, all frozen, freeze-dried, and live foods should be fed occasionally as treats.
-Feeding your fish more live foods is only acceptable when conditioning your fish for breeding or if your fish will not eat anything else, of which most cory catfish will.
+Feeding your fish more live foods is only acceptable when conditioning them for breeding or when your fish will not accept anything else, of which most cory catfish will.

 Some good live, frozen or freeze-dried food for cories include blackworms, bloodworms, grindal worms, white worms, and tubifex worms.